willowtreeapps/rocute/src/main/components/examples/TriangularImageClipExample/TriangularImageClip.md

 ### Description
 TriangularImageClip is a way to clip an image to fit in a triangle.
-As opposed to TriangularCornerClip, this triangular clip component will stretch to your image and remain centric on the images center.
+As opposed to TriangularCornerClip, this triangular clip component will stretch to your image and remain centric on the middle of the image.
 To utilize this tool,
  - Ensure the TriangularImageClip directory is in your code.
  - Provide a TriangularImageClip component the required props.